assareh/tfc-agent/tfc-agent-gke/README.md

 echo $gcp_cluster_name
 echo $gcp_gke_context
 ```
 You should have everythig you need now.
-Lets Auth to GCP and setup your GKE env.
+Run the script: `./setkubectl.sh` or do it manually with the commands below assuming you set these variables in your environment with the test above.

 ```
 echo ${GOOGLE_CREDENTIALS} > /tmp/credential_key.json